mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 : MIT License

 Implementation Experience:
-: The authors have no experience with the following:
+: The implementer reports they have no experience with the following:

-* Using the Multipath Extension for QUIC in combination with RoQ.
+* Using RoQ with QUIC connections during path changes, whether due to QUIC connection migration or use of the Multipath Extension for QUIC.
+As described in {{futures-new-ext}}, we expect future work on this topic.
 * Influence of default priorities of QUIC implementations between streams and DATAGRAMs on the performance of RTCP.
+As described in {{futures-impl-deploy}}, we expect future work on this topic.
 * DATAGRAMs that are queued (and thus delayed) or dropped on expiration before being transmitted due to congestion.
+As described in {{futures-impl-deploy}}, we expect future work on this topic.
 * Translating between RoQ and RTP over UDP.
+As described in {{topologies}}, RoQ can be used to connect to some RTP middleboxes using some topologies, and these middleboxes might be connecting RoQ endpoints and non-RoQ endpoints, so will need to translate between RoQ and RTP over UDP.
-* Performance impacts of multiplexing many sessions on a single QUIC connection.
+* Performance impacts of multiplexing many RTP sessions on a single QUIC connection.
+As described in {{futures-impl-deploy}}, we expect future work on this topic.

 Contact Information:
 : Mathis Engelbart (mathis.engelbart@gmail.com)